Legacy-Edition-Minigames/Documentation/docs/source/custompack/toggling.rst

 Enabling and Disabling Custompack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Custompack can be enabled by using ``/trigger maptextures set -2`` Once you relog the server will not load a resourcepack.
+Custompack can be enabled by using ``/trigger maptextures set -2`` Once you reload resources (either with ``/trigger reloadresources``, or reloging) the server will not load a resourcepack.
 Custompack can be disabled again by using ``/trigger maptextures set -2``

 Developer Information